 - Based on the recommendations of the medical team, assist the patient in changing positions.

 - Frequently change bed sheets (as often as needed).

 - To assist with breathing, elevate the patient’s head (if this is comfortable for the patient) or help the patient lay on his/her side.

-- Help keep the patient warm by using blankets, by gently rubbing their hands and feet, or by soaking hands and feet in warm water (if recommended by medical team).
+- Help keep the patient warm by using blankets, gently rubbing their hands and feet, or soaking hands and feet in warm water (if recommended by the medical team).

 - Avoid using electric heating devices such as electric blankets as they may cause irritation and/or burns to the patient’s skin.